polotno-project/polotno-site/docs/workspace.md

 You can customize page controls of your `<Workspace />` component.
 You can remove some buttons, add new one, etc. You are in total control on what else you want to see around page on the canvas.

+Take a look into [Page Name Demo](/docs/demo-page-name) to see controls component in action.

 ```js
 <Workspace
   store={store}